-Eligibility criteria for bonus points for existing American Express cardholders
+Eligibility criteria for bonus points for existing American Express Card Members

-American Express are quite specific about whether existing cardholders will be eligible for bonus points if they apply for a card, are approved, and meet the minimum spend criteria.
+American Express are quite specific about whether existing Card Members will be eligible for bonus points if they apply for a card, are approved, and meet the minimum spend criteria.

-How the Business Explorer compares with other American Express Business Cards
+How the Business Explorer Credit Card compares with other American Express Business Cards

-When looking at the American Express Business card range, the Business Explorer card fits neatly above the Business Accelerator card – which has a $160 annual fee, and 2 Membership Rewards Ascent points per $ spent which is equivalent to 2 frequent flyer points per $ – however this earn rate is only effective up to $50,000 spent per year.
+When looking at the American Express Business card range, the Business Explorer Credit Card now replaces the void left by the Business Accelerator card (no longer available to New Card Members as of early 2019), which had a $160 annual fee, and 2 Membership Rewards Ascent points per $ spent which is also equivalent to 1 frequent flyer point per $1.

-This is a great addition to the American Express Membership Rewards range and helps fill a niche for business owners with substantial spend patterns for a card which will reward them in subsequent years of holding it with the 50,000 point bonus for spending $100,000 annually.
+This is a great addition to the American Express Membership Rewards range and helps fill a niche for business owners with substantial spend patterns for a card.

-If you don’t meet that spend criteria, then arguably the personal version of the Explorer card is the more useful option—the $400 travel credit that comes with that card is not conditional on spend levels, whereas the bonus points are.
-American Express are also fine with using their personal cards for business purposes, and otherwise the differences between the cards are relatively minor.
+If you don’t meet the criteria for this card, then arguably the personal version of the Explorer card is the more useful option—the $400 travel credit that comes with that card offsets the annual fee and can be quite useful for travels.
+American Express are also fine with using their personal cards for business purposes and, otherwise, the differences between the cards are relatively minor.